 - MRI scan

 If the results of your DRE are normal, your next steps will depend on your age, health, and PSA levels.
-If no prostate cancer is found during a regular screening, the ACS recommends that:
+If no prostate cancer is found during a regular screening, the ACS makes these recommendations:

-- Men with a PSA of less than 2.5 nanograms per milliliter (ng/mL) may only need to be retested every two years.
+- Men with a PSA level of less than 2.5 nanograms per milliliter (ng/mL) may only need to be retested every two years.

-- Men with a PSA level greater than 2.5 ng/mL should be screened annually.
+- Men with a PSA level of 2.5 ng/mL or greater should be screened annually.

 These next steps will depend on your age, general health, and family history.
 More invasive testing carries increased risk, which you will need to discuss with your doctor.